eic/tutorial-analysis/_episodes/04-full_chain_analysis.md

 With changes like this made, we could then make a quick job and submit it.
 This is a bit beyond the tutorials, but for some farm examples, see [this job script](https://github.com/sjdkay/ePIC_PairSpec_Sim/blob/main/Farm_Bash_Scripts/PairSpec_Sim_Job.sh) and this [job submission script](https://github.com/sjdkay/ePIC_PairSpec_Sim/blob/main/Farm_Bash_Scripts/PairSpec_Sim_Job.sh) I use as a template.
 Feel free to use these as a template for your own jobs, but please thoroughly read through and understand them before submitting a huge number of jobs.
 Keep the comments above in mind too.

+Also a quick disclaimer, my experience in running jobs is limited to systems I know (which does not include the BNL systems).
+As such, I can't advise much beyond general slurm job style questions on BNL/Condor.
+I'm also aware that using EOF in scripts was not encouraged in BNL jobs, see [this discussion on mattermost](https://chat.epic-eic.org/main/pl/fo9954siwigyjckasrnd4xufxw) for more.

 ## Warnings

 Finally, a major disclaimer.
 A lot of the time, you should NOT be starting from scratch and processing through the simulation and reconstruction yourself.
 There are numerous reasons -